-WAC 173-360A-0640 Automatic line leak detectors.
+WAC 173-360A-0640 Automatic line leak detectors

 Owners and operators must equip pressurized piping with automatic line leak detectors meeting the requirements of this section.

-(1) Standards.
-For the purposes of this method, automatic line leak detectors must be able to:

-(a) Detect a leak rate of at least three gallons per hour at ten pounds per square inch line pressure within one hour from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05; and

-(b) If a leak is detected, alert the operator by shutting off or restricting the flow of regulated substances or triggering an audible or visual alarm.
+- (1) Standards.
+For the purposes of this method, automatic line leak detectors must be able to: - (a) Detect a leak rate of at least three gallons per hour at ten pounds per square inch line pressure within one hour from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05; and - (b) If a leak is detected, alert the operator by shutting off or restricting the flow of regulated substances or triggering an audible or visual alarm. - (2) Performance.
+Automatic line leak detectors must be operated in accordance with the manufacturer's instructions and any conditions or limitations specified in the certification of the equipment.295

-(2) Performance.
-Automatic line leak detectors must be operated in accordance with the manufacturer's instructions and any conditions or limitations specified in the certification of the equipment.
+295 Clarified that automatic line leak detectors must be operated in accordance with manufacturer's instructions and any conditions or limitations specified in the certifications of the equipment.

-WAC 173-360A-0645 Monthly automatic electronic line leak detection.
+WAC 173-360A-0645 Monthly automatic electronic line leak detection

 Owners and operators using monthly automatic electronic line leak detection must comply with the requirements of this section.
+296

-(1) Standards.
-For the purposes of this method, automatic electronic line leak detectors must be able to detect a leak rate of at least 0.2 gallons per hour at operating pressure from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05.
+- (1) Standards.
+For the purposes of this method, automatic electronic line leak detectors must be able to detect a leak rate of at least 0.2 gallons per hour at operating pressure from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05. - Performance.

-(2) Performance.
 Automatic electronic line leak detection tests must be performed in accordance with the manufacturer's instructions and any conditions or limitations specified in the certification of the equipment.